SR5-FoundryVTT/SR5-FoundryVTT/README.md

 ### Instructions for Use

+1. Download Chummer5a.
+The importer parses the datafiles provided by that software.
-1. Click on the `Items Directory` in Foundry
+2. Click on the `Items Directory` in Foundry
-2. Click `Import Chummer Data` at the bottom.
+3. Click `Import Chummer Data` at the bottom.
-3. Paste the **entire** contents of one of the following files into the text box.
+4. Choose a translation file from Chummer (if you want them in a different language than English).
+5. Select the files on the machine.
+These will be in the `Chummer5a/data` directory.
  - `armor.xml` (for armor)
  - `weapons.xml` (for weapons & weapon mods)
  - `gear.xml` (for ammo)